julianhooks/FEHMicrocontrollerProject/UDPScheme/Notes.md

 [Relevant Stack Overflow Link](https://stackoverflow.com/questions/64066634/sending-broadcast-in-python)

-Python seems like the most natural choice for setting thisup, since it's fast and the sockets API seems simple.
+Python seems like the most natural choice for setting this up, since it's fast and the sockets API seems simple.